Are you confronted with a medico-legal threat?

 To notify EthiQal of a circumstance or a claim is easy.
-You can use our online system, send an email or speak to us directly.
+You can send an email or speak to us directly.

 EMAIL: Send your notification to firstname.lastname@example.org.
 Depending on the circumstances and your reasons for notifying us, include the following incident details:

-- Date of incident; patient name; name of hospital, if applicable; name of other practitioners involved; relevant case details such as diagnosis, procedure performed, clinical outcome
+- Date of incident; initials of patient’s name; name of hospital, if applicable; name of other practitioners involved; relevant case details such as diagnosis, procedure performed, clinical outcome

 - If no complaint has been lodged against you, specify your reason for notifying us, for example, you may be faced with a clinical outcome that is unexpected and/or difficult to explain; you are concerned about a patient’s demeanour; you realise that you have made an error that may impact or has impacted the patient negatively